 We got more tiny visitors after the snow fell and food was hard to find.
 Seeing how popular the bird feeder became and how much Sha-Sha adores the show, we went ahead to install a one way reflector, pretty much a privacy film that only allows you to see through from one direction, with this installment, birds can dine in peace without being spooked by an enthusiastic feline right in front of their faces.

+The second winter here in New England feels as magical as the first one to me, but this year for some unknown reason, TT’s paws became very sensitive to not only road salt but also the cold.
+He would start lifting his paws short after our stroll, even a small run in the back yard was too much for him.
+I wasn’t able to figure out the cause since he was fine in Oregon, Colorado and more snow trips.
 Road salt was even worse, so I decided to just carry him all the way to the nearby trailhead everytime we wanted to walk there.
 I understand road salt is bad for your four legged friends, yet walking never bother any other dogs but TT.
 We saw all the neighbor dogs walks like nothing is different in the winter, TT would scream in pain if he takes a step or two on the salted asphalt, this happened last year only a few times, the situation was somehow worst this year.

 I went through review after review to find boots for this poor little thing.
 No matter how the shoes are made or what brand, attempting to wear shoes without having them go over your heels is asking for losing them for sure, that’s one of the biggest issues for dog booties.
 The other issue we encountered was the velcro stopped working when snow got in between them, as you may guess, the boots will disappear before you know it.
+I came across one video showing how you can add elastics to the boots for easy recovery.
+I thought that’s very clever and deserves more credit!
+By following this method we no longer have to look for missing boots in circles.

 Now the missing issue is solved, I went on to purchase a new pair of dog boots from Ruffwear that has a zip up sock built in, with that extra protection to cover the velcro, they did their job to stop snow from block the snow coming in messing up the velcro for sure, but I wish Ruffwear would make more sizes, with 1.50″ being the smallest they offer, it’s just a tad bit too big on TT.
 We did have to pick up loose boots after him, but with the DIY elastic strings attached made my life easier.